w4bo/AA2425-unibo-mldm/slides/07-fairness.md

 Social impact metric

-- Find fair solution and maximize social impact (Price of Fairness = best possible solution / best social impact of a fair solution)
+- Find a fair solution and maximize its social impact (Price of Fairness = best possible solution / best social impact of a fair solution)
-- Individual vs group fairness: the goal is also to counter for historical disadvantages (this is about pink quotas)
+- Individual vs group fairness: the goal is also to counter historical disadvantages (this is about pink quotas)
-    - You can weight a group of people more than others when computing fairness
+    - You can weigh a group of people more than others when computing fairness
 - Sandra Buttock paper

 # AI Act

 How are we implementing the AI Act?

-- A lot of the requirements is not really clear about the implementation
+- A lot of the requirements are not clear about their implementation
 - Difficulty in terms of language (law and computer science backgrounds)

-Are we also considering that not using AI something is the right solution?
+Are we also considering that not using AI sometimes is the right solution?

+- E.g., do not always increase the size of the gun, but use the simplest working tools

+# Papers

+1. Bias preservation in machine learning: the legality of fairness metrics under EU non-discrimination law
+1. Why fairness cannot be automated: Bridging the gap between EU non-discrimination law and AI
+1. Compatibility of Fairness Metrics with EU Non-Discrimination Laws: Demographic Parity & Conditional Demographic Disparity